 About the EasyPress mat:

-This mat protects your surface as well as helping to distribute the heat more evenly across your project.
+This mat protects your surface as well as helps to distribute the heat more evenly across your project.
 It eliminates moisture and directs heat to your iron-on design.
-You can use a folded up towel with the EasyPress instead but for me, the mat is a must!
+You can use a folded-up towel with the EasyPress instead but for me, the mat is a must!
 I really love the mat and how it protects my surfaces.

 Cutting Iron-On with Your Cricut

 You can cut iron-on materials with any Cricut machine.
-Just be sure to mirror your design and cut with the shiny (or good) side down on the mat.
-Be sure to also pick the particular type of iron-on you are using from the list in Cricut Design Space as holographic (for one) has completely different settings.
+Just make sure to mirror your design and cut with the shiny (or good) side down on the mat.

 I cut hearts as well as the words “iron” and “EasyPress” from my iron-on.
 Then I just weeded all of the elements that I cut.
 This is simple with the Cricut BrightPad and you can read all about it here.